open-mmlab/mmdetection/docs/en/tutorials/customize_dataset.md

 The simplest way is to convert your dataset to existing dataset formats (COCO or PASCAL VOC).

-The annotation json files in COCO format has the following necessary keys:
+The annotation JSON files in COCO format has the following necessary keys:

 ```python
 'images': [